-Confidential Comments as Extra Values
+Confidential Comments as Extra ValuesΒΆ

 Extra Values can be used to capture private notes in your database.
 Also, any Extra Value can be assigned a Visibility Role that will prevent any user other than one with that role from viewing and editing it.
+You can use an existing user role as the Visibility Role.
+For example, if you want comments to be seen by those with Finance Role or Application Review role, you do not have to create a new role.

 Example